Milisav415/Milisav415/README.md

 ##  Skills
 - **Programming Languages:** C++, Python, Java, Embeded C, MatLab(lol who cares)
-- **Technologies i use and like:** CMake, Embedded C(for MSP), PyTorch, TensorFlow, NumPy, Pandas, GXBoost, Transformers and a bunch of web dev stuff that I am woking on -_-
+- **Technologies i use and like:** CMake, Embedded C(for MSP), PyTorch, TensorFlow, NumPy, Pandas, GXBoost, Transformers, HuggingFace, openai playground and a bunch of web dev stuff that I am woking on as in I am still learning them -_- (React, TypeScript, MongoBD, FastAPI, AWS, Flask, Django)
-- **Software Engineering:** Full-stack development, system design, algorithm optimization
+- **Software Engineering:** Full-stack development, system design, algorithm optimization, LLMs

 ##  Education
 - **Bachelor's Degree** in Electrical Engineering and Computer Science from the **University of Belgrade**